-At the completion of the college/school selection process, the dean will submit one copy of each nominee's dossier to the Office of the Provost three (3) copies of the nominee’s dossier which will include:
+At the completion of the college/school selection process, the dean will submit one copy of each nominee's dossier to the Office of the Provost.
+The dossier must include:

 - A written statement prepared by the department head (or dean when appropriate) addressing the nominee's teaching excellence

 - The nominee's curriculum vitae

-- An appendix of supporting documentation that typically will include a summary of student classroom evaluations, supporting letters from colleagues and students, and other pertinent information
+- Supporting documentation that typically will include a summary of student classroom evaluations, supporting letters from colleagues and students, and other pertinent information

 The dossier must not exceed twenty-five (25) pages in its total length (that is, including all materials, exclusive of the cover page) with a typeface no smaller than 11 point font size.
 Dossiers exceeding this length shall not be considered.
-Dossiers are not to be placed in folders or binders – staple each copy in the upper left-hand corner.
+Each dossier should be clipped in the upper left-hand corner.
 Pages, excluding the cover page, must be numbered.

-Persons involved in preparing dossiers are advised to review sample dossiers maintained by the Office of the Provost.
-To review dossiers, contact David Dodson by email (email@example.com) or telephone (542-0015).
+Persons involved in preparing dossiers can ask to review sample dossiers maintained by the Office of the Provost.
+To review dossiers, contact David Dodson by email (firstname.lastname@example.org) or telephone (542-0015).
 Questions concerning the proper dossier form are encouraged and should be directed to David Dodson.

 A committee comprised of seven senior faculty members, two undergraduate students, and a representative from the Russell Foundation will make the selections.
 The faculty members will be chosen by the Senior Vice President for Academic Affairs and Provost from nominations solicited from the Deans.

 One (1) copy of each nominee's dossier will be due in the Office of Faculty Affairs by Tuesday, November 21, 2017.